model.energy/future: Future power systems with today's weather

 • There are multi-day periods with low wind and solar output.
 To bridge these, batteries, pumped hydroelectricity and short-term demand-side management are too expensive.
 Longer-term storage (in this example: hydrogen) can help despite the high losses, since it is used infrequently.

 • Foresight of 24 hours is sufficient to dispatch the system.
 Long-term storage can be dispatched using heuristics for the value of hydrogen.
 This is similar to how water values are used to dispatch hydroelectricity-dominated systems today.
+See the 2024 preprint Price formation without fuel costs: the interaction of elastic demand with storage bidding for more details on price formation and the dispatch of long-term storage.

 • Prices are often set by the value of hydrogen, both when hydrogen turbines are price-setting as supply and when hydrogen electrolysers are price-setting as demand.